 “We like to feel our relationships are resolved because it helps us feel as if we’re not stuck in the emotionally unknown,” said Dr. Robi Ludwig, a nationally-recognized psychotherapist and author who’s a frequent guest on the “Today” show, CNN, and Fox News.

 With Thanksgiving, Christmas, and the new year on the horizon—a time that typically marks new beginnings—we enlisted Dr. Ludwig to help you (and us!) figure out how how to deal with 4 key types of people in your life—and when to cut ties for good.

 1. A family member.

-It’s a grim reality that not every person is destined to have a flawless, sunny relationship with their mother, father, or sibling.
-Sometimes the difficulties are minute—nitpicking, differing opinions on small things—but sometimes they’re much, much larger and can be detrimental to your well-being.
+It’s a grim reality that not every person is destined to have a flawless, sunny relationship with their mother, father, grandparent, or sibling.
+Sometimes the difficulties are minute—nitpicking, differing opinions on fairly inconsequential things—but sometimes they’re much, much larger and can be detrimental to your well-being.